2024 Key Democratic House Races

 Former Member of the California State Assembly

-Salas, who served in the state assembly from 2012 through 2022, came in second in the state's March 5 top-two primary system in which voters cast ballots for the top t candidates regardless of party affiliation.
+Salas, who served in the state assembly from 2012 through 2022, came in second in the state's March 5 top-two primary system in which voters cast ballots for the top two candidates regardless of party affiliation.
 He received about 31 percent of the vote to Republican U.S. Rep. David Valadao's 33 percent.

 California-27